ChrisYounger/region_chart_viz/README.md

 * maintenance periods
 * business hours

-Allows for important context to be giving to a line chart.
+Provide valuable context to your line charts.
 Built with D3.

 See also [Get ITSI Thresholds - a custom command](https://splunkbase.splunk.com/app/4910/) to retrieve ITSI time-based thresholds.